ecrin-github/DataHarvester/README.md

 ### Parameters
 The system is currently a console app, and takes the folowing parameters:<br/>
--s, followed by a comma delimited string of integer ids, each represnting a source: The source systems to be harvested.<br/>
+**-s**, followed by a comma delimited string of integer ids, each represnting a source: The source systems to be harvested.<br/>
--t, followed by 1 or 2: indicates the type of harvesting to be carried out.
+**-t**, followed by 1 or 2: indicates the type of harvesting to be carried out.
 If 1, the harvesting will be of all files in the source folder , repreesentging 100% of the data that has been downloaded.
 If 2, the harvest is only of files that have been re-downloaded (becuase they represent new or changed source data) after the datetimer of the last import process.
 Note that it si the last *import* event (for that source) which is important here, not the last *harvest* event.
-Multiple harvests between imports do not therefore affect the files that are harvested.
+Multiple harvests between imports do not therefore affect the files that are harvested.<br/>
--G: is a flag that can be applied that prevents a normal harvest occuring, so that the sd tables are not recreated and reloaded.
-Instead they are updated using revised contextual data, so that - for example - orgabnisation Ids and topic data codes can be re-applied.
-The option provides a relatively efficient way of updating data, though works better if preceded with a t1 full harvest of all data.
+**-G**: is a flag that can be applied that prevents a normal harvest occuring, so that the sd tables are not recreated and reloaded.
+Instead they are updated using revised contextual data, so that - for example - organisation Ids and topic data codes can be re-applied.
+The option provides a relatively efficient way of updating data, though obviously works better if preceded with a t1 full harvest of all data.<br/>

 ### Overview